 Below: The seed heads as they open the following spring to dispense seeds.

-Below: Thimbleweed, A. cylindrica, has palmately divided basal leaves in a whorl of 3 to 10 primary bracts at the base of the flowering stalks.
+Below: Thimbleweed, A. cylindrica, has palmately divided basal leaves and a whorl of 3 to 10 primary bracts at the base of the flowering stalks.
 These bracts are more deeply lobed than those of A. virginiana as seen in the next photo below.

 Below: A whorl of 3 bracts at the base of the inflorescence of A. virginiana.
 Note how they are less deeply divided than those of A. cylindrica, shown above.